-232.242.
-The Consent Holder's obligations in respect of the KGRG shall be limited to:
+232-240.
+The Consent Holder's obligations in respect of the RG shallmust be limited to:

-- (a) ProvideWhere requested by the RG, to provide a venue for KG meetings; - (b) Give members at least three weeks' advance notice of the date, time and location of KG meetings; - (c)(a) Resource a/or Secretariat for the Committee whose role shall include taking Minutes of KG meetings, which shall be forwarded to KG members and the council within three weeks of each meetingRG meetings; - (d) Consult with the KG on matters of detailed design, including by providing draft design drawings and seeking feedback on matters of design and landscape treatment of the Pocket Park which is intended to facilitate access to the remaining beach area at Poupouwhenua; - (e)(a) Explore and discuss with the KGRG opportunities to engage persons nominated by the KGRG to undertake roles as marine mammal observers and/or field technicians for collection of samples of water/substrate/shellfish as required by these consents or more generally for Northport's operations; - (f)(a) Identify external business opportunities for mana whenua where they arise, including in associated or ancillary businesses.
-Examples might be providing services to cruise ship operators and/or passengers; or preferential purchase of specimen plants for landscaping requirements; - (g)(a) Provide copies of the relevant draft management plans, reports and documentation required
+- (a) Where requested by the RG, to provide a venue and/or Secretariat for RG meetings; - (b) Explore and discuss with the RG opportunities to engage persons nominated by the RG to undertake roles as marine mammal observers and/or field technicians for collection of samples of water/substrate/shellfish as required by these consents or more generally for Northport's operations; - (c) Identify external business opportunities for mana whenua where they arise, including in associated or ancillary businesses.
+Examples might be providing services to cruise ship operators and/or passengers; or preferential purchase of specimen plants for landscaping requirements; - (d) Provide copies of the relevant draft management plans, reports and documentation required by the conditions of this resource consent to the RG; - (e) Consider and, if requested by the RG, provide a written or other agreed appropriate response to recommendations made by the RG, to the extent detailed in these conditions or otherwise agreed by the RG; - (f) To make available any staff members or independent experts engaged by the Consent Holder to appear before the RG, with the costs of the experts' attendances and any necessary

-- by the conditions of this resource consent to the KGRG; - (h)(a) Consider and, if requested by the KGRG, provide a written or other agreed appropriate response to recommendations made by the KGRG, to the extent detailed in these conditions or otherwise agreed by the KG; RG; - (i)(b) To make available any staff members or independent experts engaged by the Consent Holder to appear before the KGRG, with the costs of the experts' attendances and any necessary preparation to be met by the Consent Holder; - (j)(c) Subject to any operational or health and safety constraints, provide a reasonable ongoing opportunitiesopportunity for mana whenua to walk the siteExpansion Project Site before works commence to observe, categorise and discharge their obligations as kaitiaki; - (k)(d) Be involved in the development, implementation and monitoring of cultural indicators as contemplated by condition 241249 below; and - (H)(e) Provide monthly email updates to the KGRG during construction works to advise of: - (i) keyKey progress milestones, - (ii) the The outcomes of monitoring conducted in accordance with these resource consents, and - (iii) anyAny exceedances of relevant conditions of these resource consents.
+- preparation to be met by the Consent Holder; - (g) Subject to any operational or health and safety constraints, provide a reasonable opportunity for mana whenua to walk the Expansion Project Site before works commence to observe, categorise and discharge their obligations as kaitiaki; - Be involved in the development, implementation and monitoring of cultural indicators as contemplated by condition 249 below; and - (i) Provide monthly email updates to the RG during construction works to advise of: - (i) Key progress milestones, - (ii) The outcomes of monitoring conducted in accordance with these resource consents, and - (iii) Any exceedances of relevant conditions of these resource consents.